 In an attempt to broaden the scope of MTA's video art series, Pixelator takes video pieces currently on display and diffuses them into a pleasant array of 45 blinking, color-changing squares.
 Since the project is an anonymous collaboration, the resulting video is almost entirely unplanned and unanticipated, with the original artists helping to create new works of art without any knowledge of their participation.

-(Translation: Pixelator turns those ugly, blinding video billboard ads into art.)
+(Translation: Pixelator turns those ugly, blinding video billboard ads into something a little more pleasant.)

 In NYC, video billboards are 27.5" x 49.5".
-Make sure your target is the same size before using my numbers.
+Make sure your target is the same size before using these numbers.

 • 2 sheets of 40"x60"x3/16" white foamboard (available at Pearl Paint for $7 a sheet)

-• 1 sheet of Heavy Frost diffusion gel 4'x5' (available at Kits and Expendables on 36th St and 10th Ave for $30)
+• 1 sheet of Heavy Frost diffusion gel 4'x5' (available at Kits and Expendables in Long Island City for $30)

 • 1 roll of white duct tape